coredataengineers/CDE-BOOTCAMP/09_aws_cloud/03-Virtual-Private-Cloud(VPC)/02-Subnets.md

 ### WHAT IS A SUBNET
 In the context of VPC, it's nothing but a range of IPs.
-Yes you heard that correctly, but in this case, its the range of IP in the VPC CIDR Range, it's a way of dividing the overall network into small chunks.
+Yes you heard that correctly, but in this case, its the range of IP in the VPC CIDR Range.

+This simply mean, when you create a subnet, you need to specify the CIDR Range for that subnet, it's a way of dividing the overall network into small chunks.
+But its important to know that, the subnet CIDR Range must be from within the VPC CIDR Range.

 Let's represent this visually and summarise it.

 <img width="479" height="338" alt="Screenshot 2025-08-21 at 09 10 18" src="https://github.com/user-attachments/assets/c612ad95-7494-4a13-9012-dcdc230ee303" />

 Image Summary
 - The VPC has a CIDR Range `10.0.0.0/28`
 - The VPC has `2` Subnets
+  - Subnet-A has a CIDR Range 10.0.0.0/32 which has `4` IPs.
-  - Subnet-A has `4` IPs and Subnet-B has `8` IPs
+  - Subnet-B has a CIDR Range 10.0.0.0/32 which has `8` IPs.
+  - Use this [tool](https://www.zerobounce.net/ip-range-cidr-converter/) to convert a range of IPs to CIDR Range
 - The VPC has `4` more IPs not allocated to any Subnet.

 ### BENEFITS OF SUBNETS